 The Just Works association model uses the Numeric Comparison protocol but the user is never shown a number and the application may simply ask the user to accept the connection (exact implementation is up to the end product manufacturer).

-As for Numeric Comparison, it looks like a good candidate for our use case, provided that we add a confirmation step as allowed.
+As for Numeric Comparison, it may still be a good candidate for our use case, provided that we add a mandatory confirmation step, as allowed.

 Passkey Entry is used when one of the devices has input capabilities but no display (e.g. a keyboard).

 A six-digit number is displayed on the device that can display and must be entered on the other one for the pairing to be successful.